jmfriedt/max2771_fx2lp/CRPA/plutosdr/README.md

 <img src="IMG_20240705_204506_398.jpg">

+Notice the DC blockers between the PlutoSDR output and the DC-passing combiner, without which the power supply of the FX2LP used to power the active antennas would be drawn to ground by the protective diodes on the RF output, preventing the MAX2771 from being powered.

 The screenshots of the ``pluto-gps-sim`` output indicating which SV signals are broadcast, and the resulting data collection by the FX2LP